 Background—why we are asking for this information

 Redwood Community Action Agency is subject to certain governmental recordkeeping and reporting requirements for the administration of civil rights laws and regulations.
 In order to comply with these laws, we invite employees to voluntarily self-identify their ethnicity, race and gender.
 Providing this information is totally voluntary and refusing to provide it will not result in any adverse treatment.
 We will use the information you provide only in ways that are consistent with our obligations under affirmative action and equal employment opportunity laws.

 We are committed to equal employment opportunity for all employees in all matters of employment (such as hiring, promotion, transfer, training, layoff, compensation, fringe benefits and termination), regardless of race, religion, national origin, age, gender, disability or veteran status or any other status protected by law.

-Our company is a government contractor, subject to Executive Order 11246, Section 503 of the federal Rehabilitation Act of 1973 (as amended) and the federal Vietnam Era Veterans’ Readjustment Assistance Act of 1974 (as amended).
+Our Agency is a government contractor, subject to Executive Order 11246, Section 503 of the federal Rehabilitation Act of 1973 (as amended) and the federal Vietnam Era Veterans’ Readjustment Assistance Act of 1974 (as amended).
 These laws require us to take affirmative action to employ and promote qualified women, minorities, people with disabilities and protected veterans.
 If you have a disability or if you are a protected veteran (explained on the next page) and would like to be included under the Affirmative Action Program, please tell us.
 You may inform us of your desire to benefit under the program at this time and/or at any time in the future.